siteorigin/siteorigin-unwind/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/copyleft/gpl.html.

+SiteOrigin Unwind WordPress Theme is derived from Underscores WordPress Theme, Copyright 2012 Automattic http://underscores.me/ Underscores WordPress Theme is distributed under the terms of the GNU GPL.

 == Images ==

 Theme screenshot image with lake and mountains sourced from https://unsplash.com by Blake Richard Verdoorn (https://unsplash.com/photos/eRQPWFijcx4) licensed under CC0 1.0 Universal (CC0 1.0) (http://creativecommons.org/publicdomain/zero/1.0/).